Treat yourself to a the BEST Watermelon Mojito … this refreshing fresh watermelon cocktail is the perfect summer drink!

 How to Make a Watermelon Mojito

-Grab your muddler, then press and twist the ingredients together a few times.
-Watermelon breaks apart easily, and you’re simply trying to extract more juice and combine everything a bit, so don’t go overboard.
-There should still be small pieces of fruit when you’re done (see below).
+- Muddle the ingredients.
+Using your muddler, press and twist the ingredients together a few times.
+Watermelon breaks apart easily, and you’re simply trying to extract more juice and combine everything a bit, so don't go overboard.
+There should still be small pieces of fruit when you’re done (see pics below).

-Simply stack the leaves in your hand, then smack the leaves with your other hand about five to six times … or until they’re fragrant.
-Doing this brings out all the flavor of the mint without pulverizing it or making it taste bitter.
+- Prep the mint.
+Most mojito recipes call for muddling the mint, but I have a cool hack that I learned in a mixology class at Casa Bacardí in Puerto Rico.
+Simply stack the leaves in your hand, then firmly smack the leaves with your other hand about five to six times … or until they’re fragrant.
+This brings out the mint's flavor without pulverizing the leaves or making the drink bitter (plus, no tiny pieces to stick in your teeth!).

-After you drop in the mint, you’ll add two ounces of rum.
-Then, fill the glass with ice, and top off the drink with club soda.
+- Add rum, ice, and more club soda.
+Rub the mint leaves over the rim of your glass, then drop them into the drink.
+Next, add two ounces of rum, then fill the glass with ice, and top off the drink with club soda.

-And that’s really all there is to it!
-Wasn’t that simple?
+And that’s really all there is to it ... your Watermelon Mojito is ready to sip!
+Wasn't that simple?

-With a drink this beautiful, you don’t really need a garnish.
-I couldn’t resist though.
+With a drink this beautiful, you don't really need a garnish, but it makes the finished cocktail even more special.

 To create this pretty garnish, add a thin slice of lime and a sprig of mint to your glass.
 A mini watermelon wedge is the perfect finishing touch … cut a small slit on one end so it fits on the rim.